 aACE provides thorough, flexible control over tax calculations.
 This robust control is created by the interaction of aACE "tax profiles", plus postal codes and client company information.
 These elements enable you to calculate, collect, and store taxes until it's time to remit them.
 After you have reviewed this guide, you can begin setting up your tax profiles.

 If your company needs even greater sophistication for tax handling, the aACE+ AvaTax integration provides advanced tax support.

 Tax profiles are the hub for tax calculations in aACE.
-They are typically focused on a jurisdiction and should be based on postal codes.
-They can also be used for different dates and different types of taxes (e.g. NY2019, NY2020, Use Tax, etc).
-You can create as many tax profiles as needed.
+They should typically be based on postal codes and be focused on a jurisdiction.
+A jurisdiction may include multiple tax entities (e.g. state, county, city, etc).
+Tax profiles can be created for different date ranges and different types of taxes (e.g. NY2019, NY2020, Use Tax, etc).
+You can set up as many tax profiles as needed.

-The tax profile applied for a specific transaction is determined either by 1) the postal code of the shipping destination or 2) the tax profile linked to the customer's company record.
-This allows you to flag and document organizations with tax exempt status.
+The tax profile applied for a specific transaction is typically determined by the postal code of the shipping destination.
+For organizations that are tax exempt, you can also link a tax profile directly to the customer's company record.

 The tax profile comes into play when a line item code is selected in an order.
 The tax rates are identified and tax amounts are calculated.
 When the order is invoiced, the tax amounts are posted against the corresponding GL accounts.

 Navigate from Main Menu > Accounting > Tax Profiles, then click on an existing profile: